Rengasdengklok Incident

 The Rengasdengklok Incident (Peristiwa Rengasdengklok) was the kidnapping of Soekarno and Mohammad Hatta by several youths (pemuda) at around 4 am on August 16, 1945 to persuade the two men to declare Indonesian independence.
 It was the peak of the disagreements between the older and pemuda groups over how to carry out the proclamation of independence.

 Background

 Following a decision by Field Marshall Hisaichi Terauchi, commander of the Southern Expeditionary Army Group, the Preparatory Committee for Indonesian Independence (Panitia Persiapan Kemerdekaan Indonesia, PPKI) was formed on August 7, 1945 "to hasten all efforts in relation to final preparations for forming a government of an independent Indonesia".

+On August 14, pemuda figure Sutan Sjahrir told Indonesian nationalist Hatta about rumors that the Japanese were about to surrender and urged Hatta to declare independence without involving the PPKI, as this would result in the victorious Allies viewing Indonesia as a Japanese-sponsored state.
+However, Hatta wanted to avoid problems with the Japanese, as did the most prominent nationalist leader, Soekarno.
+The following day, Japan surrendered.
+Hatta then called a meeting on the PPKI for the following day, and went home to prepare a proclamation of independence.